 I’ve done quite a bit of price comparing and found train tickets in Italy are the same price on Omio versus buying them directly from the train companies.
 (And it’s a lot simpler, as you don’t have translation issues, or problems with non-Italian credit cards.)

-In the US, when looking for Amtrak train tickets for example, Omio is much more of a wild card.
+For booking Amtrak train tickets in the US, Omio is a bit of a wild card.
 Sometimes tickets are more expensive, but sometimes they’re much cheaper.

 FerryHopper lets you compare multiple ferry companies’ routes, schedules and prices all on one site – sort of like a Kayak or Skyscanner for ferries in Europe and North Africa.
 (And with no fees or markups.)